Tuition fees for degree programmes are dependent on the country of which the student is a citizen.

 Most international study programmes are financed by the Dutch government.
 Students from one of the EU/EEA countries or from Suriname or Switzerland pay the regular national tuition fee for their first degree programme at the UvA.

 Tuition fees for students from non-EU/EEA countries are considerably higher because their study is not subsidised by the Dutch government.

 In addition to the scholarships mentioned above, other forms of financial support for studying in the Netherlands are available to exceptional students.
-Please note that, in some cases, students may make use of the Dutch government’s system of student grants and loans (studiefinanciering).
+Please note that, in some cases, students may make use of the Dutch government’s system of student loans (studiefinanciering).

 The amount of money you will need each month largely depends on the lifestyle you are used to at home.
 You can expect to spend between €850 and €1,400 per month on living expenses.
 This includes rent but not tuition fees.